ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 Per design Kafka aims to run within a single data center.
 But it is still recommended to use multiple racks connected with low laterncy dual networks.
 With multiple racks you will have better fault tolerance, as one rack failure will impact only one broker.
 There is a configuration property to assign kafka broker using rack awareness.
 (See [this configuration](https://kafka.apache.org/documentation/#brokerconfigs) from the product documentation).

 Always assess the latency requirements and consumers needs.
 Throughtput is linked to the number of partitions within a topic and having more consumers running in parallel.
 Consumers and producers should better run on separate servers than the brokers nodes.
+Running in parallele also mean the order of event arrivals will be lost, so consumers who needs ordering facts need to rebuild the order or the topic needs to have a unique partition.

 For high availability assess any potential single point of failure, such as server, rack, network, power supply...

 The figure below illustrates a kubernetes deployment, where zookeeper and kafka brokers are allocated to 3 worker nodes (We still recommend 5 nodes to support quorum management in case of broker failure) and event driven microservices are deployed in separate nodes.
 Those microservices are consumers and producers of events from one to many topics.
-Kafka may be used as event sourcing.

 ![](images/k8s-deploy.png)

 We recommend reading [this event stream article](https://ibm.github.io/event-streams/installing/planning/) for planning installation on k8s.

-To add new broker, we can deploy the runtime to a new server / rack / blade, and give a unique ID.
-It will process new topic, but it is possible to use tool to migrate some existing topic/ partitions to the new server.
+To add new broker, you can deploy the runtime to a new server / rack / blade, and give it a unique ID.
+Broker will process new topic, but it is possible to use tool to migrate some existing topic/ partitions to the new server.
 The tool is used to reassign partitions across brokers.
 An ideal partition distribution would ensure even data load and partition sizes across all brokers.

 ## High Availability in the context of Kubernetes deployment